OutSystems/docs-product/src/building-apps/data/operations/sort-aggregate.md

 ---
-summary: Use fixed and dynamic sorting in Aggregates to display records on your application screens following a customized sorting the records they return.
+summary: Learn how to implement fixed and dynamic sorting in aggregates using OutSystems 11 (O11) to enhance data presentation in applications.
 tags: support-application_development; support-webapps
 locale: en-us
 guid: 1a92a987-8550-4f9c-9772-177373a40e2f